 Getting the Pads

-I woke up early on a Sunday, got in my (relatively small) car, and drove 8 hours from Buffalo, New York, to Maryland.
+I woke up early on a Sunday, got in my (relatively small) car, and drove 8 hours from New York to Maryland.
 I picked up the pads from the seller, barely got them loaded into my car, and drove 8 hours back home.
 It was a crazy day but I managed to stop once on the way there, and once on the way back at Sheetz so it was a good day :).

 These pads originated from a PIU Zero machine in Ontario, Canada.